Eidion/GameDesign/DaringDeeds/3-Skills.md

 - Striking, Protecting, and Carrying
 - Dodging, Sneaking, and Shooting
-- Magic, Figuring, and Learning
+- Knowing, Figuring, and Learning
-- Healing, Feeling, and Hoping
+- Feeling, Understanding, and Hoping
 - Hearing, Listening, and Noticing
 - Navigating, Hunting, and Exploring
 - Singing, Talking, and Making Friends